algorand/go-algorand/data/transactions/logic/TEAL_opcodes_v5.md

 - Stack: ..., A: bigint, B: bigint &rarr; ..., []byte
 - A times B. A and B are interpreted as big-endian unsigned integers.
 - **Cost**: 20
-- Availability: v4
+- Introduced In: v4

 ## b<

 - Bytecode: 0xa4
 - Stack: ..., A: bigint, B: bigint &rarr; ..., bool
 - 1 if A is less than B, else 0.
 A and B are interpreted as big-endian unsigned integers
-- Availability: v4
+- Introduced In: v4

 ## b>

 - Bytecode: 0xa5
 - Stack: ..., A: bigint, B: bigint &rarr; ..., bool
 - 1 if A is greater than B, else 0.
 A and B are interpreted as big-endian unsigned integers
-- Availability: v4
+- Introduced In: v4

 ## b<=

 - Bytecode: 0xa6
 - Stack: ..., A: bigint, B: bigint &rarr; ..., bool
 - 1 if A is less than or equal to B, else 0.
 A and B are interpreted as big-endian unsigned integers
-- Availability: v4
+- Introduced In: v4

 ## b>=

 - Bytecode: 0xa7
 - Stack: ..., A: bigint, B: bigint &rarr; ..., bool
 - 1 if A is greater than or equal to B, else 0.
 A and B are interpreted as big-endian unsigned integers
-- Availability: v4
+- Introduced In: v4

 ## b==

 - Bytecode: 0xa8
 - Stack: ..., A: bigint, B: bigint &rarr; ..., bool
 - 1 if A is equal to B, else 0.
 A and B are interpreted as big-endian unsigned integers
-- Availability: v4
+- Introduced In: v4

 ## b!=

 - Bytecode: 0xa9
 - Stack: ..., A: bigint, B: bigint &rarr; ..., bool
 - 0 if A is equal to B, else 1.
 A and B are interpreted as big-endian unsigned integers
-- Availability: v4
+- Introduced In: v4

 ## b%